Program Director (Peru)

 Co-Founder, Director of Educational Programming and Operations (Peru/U.S.)

-Joe Levitan is currently pursuing a PhD in Educational Leadership and Comparative and International Education at Penn State University.
-His role at the Sacred Valley Project is to develop educational programing, focusing on comprehensive learning, leadership, and life skills.
+Joe’s role at the Sacred Valley Project is to develop educational programing, focusing on comprehensive learning, leadership, and life skills.
 He also works to ensure opportunities for the students after graduation.
-Joe received an MA in International Educational Development with a concentration in Peace Education from Columbia University Teachers College and received a BA cum laude at Brandeis University with high honors in philosophy and a minor in comparative religion.
+In his spare time, he teaches and does research on learning, identity and student wellbeing.
+Joe has a PhD in International and Comparative Education and Educational Leadership from Penn State, an MA in International Educational Development with a concentration in Peace Education from Columbia University Teachers College, and a BA from Brandeis University in philosophy with a minor in comparative religion.
 A native of Baltimore, Joe has lived, worked and learned in Thailand, Japan, Costa Rica and Iceland.
 Joe is also an avid soccer player and enjoys coaching.

 Director of Development (U.S.)